 In Q1 2021, we repaid an aggregate of \$30.0 million under the Incremental Term Loan.
 No further principal repayments were required or made under the Credit Facility during 2021.
 During Q1 2020, we made the scheduled quarterly principal repayment of \$0.875 million under the Initial Term Loan, and also prepaid an aggregate of \$60.0 million under the Incremental Term Loan.
 This prepayment was first applied to the Q1 2020 and all remaining scheduled quarterly principal repayments of the Incremental Term Loan prior to maturity, and thereafter to remaining principal amounts outstanding thereunder.
-This prepayment was first applied to the scheduled quarterly principal repayment for Q2 2020 to \$47.0 million.
+This prepayment also reduced the ECF Amount due in Q2 2020 to \$47.0 million.
 On April 27, 2020, we prepaid \$47.0 million under the Initial Term Loan.
 This prepayment was first applied to the scheduled quarterly principal repayment for Q2 2020 and all remaining scheduled quarterly principal repayments of the Initial Term Loan.
 This prepayment was first applied to the scheduled quarterly principal repayment for Q2 2020 and all remaining scheduled quarterly principal repayments of the Initial Term Loan.
 This prepayment was first applied to the scheduled quarterly principal repayment for Q2 2020 and all remaining scheduled quarterly principal repayments of the Initial Term Loan prior to maturity, and thereafter to remaining principal amounts outstanding thereunder.
 This prepayment satisfied the remainder of our obligations with respect to the ECF Amount.
-We prepaid an additional \$14.0 million under the Term Loans in June 2020 (\$1.5 million under the Initial Term Loan).
+We prepaid an additional \$14.0 million under the Term Loans in June 2020 (\$1.5 million under the Initial Term Loan and \$12.5 million under the Incremental Term Loan).
 No further principal repayments under the Credit Facility were required or made during 2020.

 Interest expense for Q3 2021 and YTD 2021 under the Credit Facility, including the impact of our interest rate swap agreements, was \$5.0 million and \$15.3 million, respectively (Q3 2020 and YTD 2020 - \$6.1 million and \$20.0 million, respectively).
 An increase in prevailing interest rates, margins, or further amounts outstanding, would cause this amount to increase.
-Commitment fees paid during Q3 2021 and YTD 2021 were \$0.4 million and \$1.4 million, respectively).
+Commitment fees paid during Q3 2021 and YTD 2021 were \$0.4 million and \$1.4 million, respectively (Q3 2020 and YTD 2020 - \$0.5 million and \$1.4 million, respectively).
 See "Operating Results - Finance Costs" above for a discussion of Finance Costs incurred and paid in each of Q3 2021, YTD 2021, Q3 2020 and YTD 2020.